-Often athletes compensate for their lack of knee lift by either over striding (taking larger steps beyond their center of gravity) or pushing out more behind them in an attempt to increase their power and therefore stride length.
+Often athletes compensate for their lack of knee lift by eithoverstridinging (taking larger steps beyond their center of gravity) or pushing out more behind them in an attempt to increase their power and, therefore, stride length.

 The problems with these techniques are as follows:

-- Decreases knee lift as the hips sink low to enable the long recovery time.
+Decreases knee lift as the hips sink low to enable a long recovery time.
 This results in less powerful foot contact.

 Now we’ve identified the problem – how do we fix it?
 Ultimately, how do I run quicker?

 Coaches consistently use the wrong term when discussing the quantity they covet most.

 Tests like the ten, twenty, and forty-yard dash are tests of acceleration, not speed.
 You only need to look at world-class sprinters to realize that top speed is not even achieved until approximately 60 meters.